 Select the checkbox to enable "Local Echo" functionality.

-Now that the connection parameters have been configured correctly, it's time to connect to the Binho Multi-Protocol USB Host Adapter.
+Now that the connection parameters have been configured correctly, it's time to connect to the Binho Nova.
 Click the "Connect" button on the toolbar to open the serial connection.

-Once the serial connection has been established, the Status LED on the Binho Multi-Protocol USB Host Adapter will shine blue.
+Once the serial connection has been established, the Status LED on the Binho Nova will shine blue.
 You can now begin sending commands to the host adapter.

 Note that the host adapter will respond to every command.
 If you do not receive a response from the command, then the serial connection may not be configured properly.